Jeanetted3v/Medical-Report-Copilot/README.md

 ## Documenting progress and findings
 * 16June2025: testing pipleine using the eye medical report.
 It seems to be scanned pdf, which pdfplumber isn't able to handle.
 Need to use OCR or LLM's imageURL instead.
 * 17June2025: Only managed to test Tesseract (OCR).
 MinerU and Docling couldn't work.
-I suspect its due to the current old laptop.
-Might want to test them on my mac mini instead.
+Might be due to my local machine.
 * 18June2025:
     * Realized that this project might not need multi-layer memory.
 Decide to fall back to PSQL for simpler memory storage.
     * Came across [NanonetsOCR](https://huggingface.co/nanonets/Nanonets-OCR-s) which uses Qwen2.5-VL-3B.
 Tested it out on hugging face and works well with my existing data.
 Might consider replacing tesseract with this.
 To further test it for latency.
-    * Start trial with label studio.
+    * When parsing the whole pdf as image to LLM, it tends to 'read' the text part of the pdf even through it was instructed to only analyze the medical image.
+Thus I created an additional step to extract out the medical image before analysing/interpreting it.
+Proven effective.

 ## Reference & Thoughts